srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Give up all self-centered means that are hurdles to worship emperumAn, After giving up, submit yourself unto the master who is the controller/giver of mOksham.
+Give up all self-centered means which are hurdles to worship emperumAn, After giving up, submit yourself unto the master who is the controller/giver of mOksham.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-Give up the association of all matters that are different from bhagavath vishayam.
+Give up the association of all matters which are different from bhagavath vishayam.
 Submit oneself as a servant.
-Surrender unto the master. samarppaNam (submitting) means communicating oneself that he is a servant to him.
+Surrender unto the master. samarppaNam (submitting) means communicating oneself that one is a servant to emperumAn.